diana7376/DSL_Labs/reports/lab3.md

 ## Implementation Description
 This implementation focuses on an SQL lexer that recognizes and tokenizes SQL statements.
 The lexer can identify various SQL components, including keywords, identifiers, operators, numbers, strings, delimiters, whitespace, and comments.

+To implement this lexer, **regular expressions** (regex) were used because they provide an efficient and precise way to define patterns for various SQL tokens.
+Regex allows quick pattern matching and classification of `keywords`, `identifiers`, `numbers`, `operators`, and other SQL components, significantly simplifying the lexing process.
+Instead of manually writing complex string-parsing logic, regex allows for concise, readable, and high-performance tokenization, making it the most convenient method for implementing a lexer.
+It ensures accuracy, flexibility, and ease of maintenance when extending the lexer to support additional SQL features.

 ### Lexer Implementation
 The lexer consists of several core components: